Controller & Procedure

 });

-}If .handle() is not provided, the procedure will throw Not Implemented (501) error.
+}If .handle() is not provided, the procedure throws Not Implemented (501) at runtime.

 Alternative: decorate Syntax